Priscilla A. Scotlan Career Services Center

 Career Fairs

-The University of San Francisco hosts one Career Fair each semester, one during Fall semester in mid-September and one during Spring semester in early March.
-All employers registered in Handshake will be sent information for both fairs once registration opens.
+The University of San Francisco hosts career fairs and industry pop-ups each semester, during the Fall semester in mid-September and during the Spring semester in early March.
+All employers registered in Handshake will be sent information for the fairs once registration opens.
+Registration information will also be posted in our Career Fairs page in Handshake (select school: University of San Francisco).
 Career Fairs are a great way to meet qualified students and recruit students for internships and full-time jobs.
 Registration is only open to employers hiring for internships and full-time jobs, no part-time employers or staffing agencies may participate.

 Virtual Session